Dreaming381/Latios-Framework-Documentation/Core/Scene Management.md

 You can add this component to any entity to prevent it from being destroyed during a scene change.
 This includes entities that belong to an unloaded subscene, allowing them to persist even after the subscene unloaded.

+## DisableSynchronousSubsceneLoadingTag

+You can add this component to a subscene entity at runtime to disable forcing the subscene to load synchronously.